 - Shipping: the shipping cost for the order

-Edit or add order items
+Editing or adding order items

-Apart from refunding, you can only edit order items when the order status is Pending payment or On hold.
+Apart from refunding, you can edit order items only when the order status is Pending payment or On hold.

 - Add Meta: Add and remove meta to change product variable options.

-The Add item(s) button reveals the following options:
+- Add item(s) reveals six options:

 - Add product(s): Add additional products to the order.